Whip up a gooey, buttery Neiman Marcus Cake with yellow cake mix, cream cheese, eggs, butter, and powdered sugar. Pure comfort in every bite!

 Step 2: The Base Layer

-Mix the cake mix, 2 eggs, melted butter, and vanilla.
+To start, mix the cake mix, 2 eggs, melted butter, and vanilla.
 You’ll think, “Is this thick enough to patch a tire?”
 It is.
 Press that sucker into your pan.
 I usually use my hands.
-Don’t judge.
+After all, don’t judge.

 Want To Save This Recipe?